alexkato29/cuda-gemm/src/kernels/naive/profile.md

 By shaping our blocks to `32x8`, we will now use *all 128 bytes per cache line* of `B` (32 floats × 4 bytes per float) and only request one cache line of `A` (only one `row` value per warp)!

-#### Push less to the LG queue.
+#### Push less to the local/global memory instruction queue.
 We reference global memory many times per thread.
-What if we can leverage *shared memory* to alleviate pressure on the L1 cache/DRAM and subsequently the LG queue?
+But, we can leverage shared memory to alleviate pressure on the L1 cache/DRAM and subsequently the memory instruction queue.
 Shared memory is on chip and accessed very efficiently.
-It does *NOT* rely on LG queue, and its contents are guaranteed to be there at runtime.
+It does *NOT* rely on local/global memory instruction queue, and its contents are guaranteed to be there at runtime.
 Plus, shared memory enables very efficient data reuse.
 This is especially valuable for our situation, where row and column reads are highly redundant (each row of `A` and col of `B` is read `N` times for an `NxN` matrix).

 ## The Evidence
 ```